 I am already neutered, housetrained, up to date with shots, and good with dogs.

-Rex’s adoption fee is $200 and he’s located in Milwaukee, WI.
+Johnny’s adoption fee is $200 and he is being fostered in southeastern Wisconsin.
 Because all our Cupids are fostered in private homes, an approved application MUST be on file before proceeding with a meet-and-greet.
 The online application can be found at http://www.caninecupids.org/adopt-.html.